zhixiangli/keyword-search/README.md

 ***[Chinese version](http://www.zhixiangli.com)***

-Keyword search is implemented by ac automation, with a case of distinguishing device type, mobile or pc.
+Keyword search is implemented by Aho-Corasick Automaton, with a case of mobile detect.

 Time Complexity: O(n), faster than any other ways.